fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-    The instance constructors use the `AccountNumber` and `CustomerId` properties to set the values of the private fields `_accountNumber` and `_customerId`.
+    The instance constructors use the properties to assign values to the private backing fields.

 1. Open the Program.cs file.

-1. Notice that the `Console.WriteLine` statements that display the account information are still using the `AccountNumber` and `CustomerId` fields.
+1. Notice that the `Console.WriteLine` statements using properties to display the data for the bank account objects.

     ```csharp